camilorodriguezga/Tsp/README.md

 Camilo Andrés Rodríguez Garzón

-This is an implementation of the TSP problem, this is solved with a couple of methods such as the nearest neighbor and the pilot method.
+This is an implementation of the TSP problem, this is solved with a couple of methods such as the nearest neighbor, evolutionary strategy and others method.

 Requirements